eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

 The first activity in the cycle is recorded by an `<exclusive-start>` element, which indicates the start of the STW pause.
-Application threads are halted to give the garbage collector exclusive access to the Java&trade; object heap:
+Application (or *mutator*) threads are halted to give the garbage collector exclusive access to the Java&trade; object heap:

 ```xml
 <!-- Start of gencon scavenge partial GC cycle example -->